cellannotation/cas-tools/docs/cli.md

 **Command-line Arguments:**
 - `--json`      : Path to the CAS JSON schema file.
 - `--anndata`   : Path to the AnnData file.
 Ideally, the location will be specified by a resolvable path in the CAS file.
-- `--validate`  : Perform validation checks before writing to the output AnnData file.
+- `--validate`  : (Optional) Perform validation checks before writing to the output AnnData file.
 - `--output`    : Output AnnData file name (default: output.h5ad).

+Please check the [related notebook](../notebooks/test_merge.ipynb) to evaluate the output data format.